arp242/zli/README.markdown

 This creates a color stored as an int, shifts it to the correct location, and sets the flag to signal how to interpret it.

-Do you really want to do this just to create a `const` instead of a `var?
+Do you really want to do this just to create a `const` instead of a `var`?
 Probably not 😅